nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 72 hours over weekends to account for international time differences and work schedules.
 Trivial changes (e.g. those which fix minor bugs or improve performance without affecting API or causing other wide-reaching impact) may be landed after a shorter delay.
+Any press release can land with no time contstraints as long as the copy is properly formatted, it is not the responsibility of the website group to review the copy itself.

 Where there is no disagreement amongst Collaborators, a pull request may be landed given appropriate review.
 Where there is discussion